Leonardo DiCaprio Foundation included an article by Zwick Center Postdoctoral Fellow

 ARE undergraduate student is awarded the best presentation

 Shaina Stamp, a CAHNR student studying in a summer program abroad at the Mediterranean Agribusiness School in Spain, was awarded the best final project presentation in her class for her marketing and communications.

 ARE undergraduate student at COP24

-ARE Undergrad Risa Lewis was selected for COP24 by a 12-member UConn@COP Organizing Committee, to be officially announced by the Office of Environmental Programs.
+ARE student Risa Lewis was selected for COP24 by a 12-member UConn@COP Organizing Committee.
 COP24 is the acronym for the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC).
 Previous conferences in Bonn, Germany and Paris, France.
-This year’s event seeks to coordinate full implementation of the Paris Climate Agreement.
-COP24 will take place from December 3-14, 2018, in Katowice, Poland.
-We congratulate her selection.
+This year’s event will take place from December 3-14, 2018, in Katowice, Poland.

 Dr.Boehm was cited in The Washington Post

 Rebecca Boehm was cited in The Washington Post in an article published on Monday, June 11th, 2018, in an article entitled: The U.S. Diet is a Climate Disaster.
 Here are Four Easy Fixes.
 The article is about average American household diets, and how consumers can make changes in personal lifestyle habits to help limit the greenhouse gas emissions caused by food production and transportation, with suggestions and research by Boehm.
 The full article can be found here.
 She was also cited in another article in Daily Science.

 Economic Impacts of Connecticut’s Agricultural Industry: Update 2015